 You have the right to query the accuracy of any personal data we have about you that you think is incorrect or incomplete.
 Please contact us if you want to do this.
-In the event that your personal data changes, please contact us as soon as possible so we can update our records.
+If your personal data changes, please contact us as soon as possible so we can update our records.